 Then we visit the Art Gallery of Ballarat, the largest regional gallery in the country.
 It holds over 11,000 art works, including pieces by Arthur Boyd, Norman Lindsay, Tom Roberts, Russell Drysdale and Eugene von Guerard.

-Following a light lunch, we travel to Clunes, just north of Ballarat.
+We enjoy a light lunch at Craig’s Royal Hotel.
+Dr. Charles Fahey will be joining the tour this afternoon.
+Charles is the Convener History Program, Department of Archaeology and History, at La Trobe University, author of many Victorian rural histories including Gold tailings: Forgotten history of family and community on the central Victorian goldfields.
+We travel to Clunes, just north of Ballarat.
 Clunes is Australia’s only official ‘Book Town’.
 Every year it hosts a book festival.
-We will visit the distinctive combined court house and Town Hall (dating from 1872-73), and will have time to explore the bookshops and film locations of this historic place.
+We see the distinctive combined court house and Town Hall (dating from 1872-73), and will have time to explore the bookshops and film locations of this historic place.
 Tony Birch’s novel Shadowboxing is partly set in Clunes.
 (Overnight Craig’s Royal Hotel, Ballarat) BL

 Port Campbell – 1 night

-Day 5: Saturday 13 March, Ballarat – Skipton – Noorat – Port Campbell
+Day 5: Saturday 13 March, Ballarat – Skipton – Terang – Noorat – Port Campbell

 - Mooramong and Claire Adams Mackinnon, Skipton